 Data enrichment part VIII: implementation tips

 This is part 8—and the last—of our blog series on data enrichment.
-If you missed the first few, you can catch up starting with Introducing the Data Enrichment 101 Blog Series.
+If you missed the first few data enrichment steps, you can catch up starting with Introducing the Data Enrichment 101 Blog Series.

 Now that you’ve have picked the best data providers for your needs, you’re ready to put those services into production.
-Here are some tips and things to consider when deploying an enrichment data service into production.
+Here are some tips and things to consider when deploying a data enrichment service into production.

 Batch or Continuous Process